andreondra/use/docs/dev_manual.rst

    * - :class:`SignalInterface`
      - :class:`SignalPort`

-Here are some examples how to create connectors with different interfaces.
+Here are some examples.
+First a demonstration of :class:`SignalInterface`.

 .. code-block:: cpp